zach-chairez/New-Site/content/post/polynomial-regression/index.md

 Throughout experimentation, we saw that the $9^{th}$ order polynomial generally performed better than the other polynomials of less degree.
 In addition, the $L2$ regularizer with small $\lambda = 10^{-5}$ performed better than with $\lambda$ closer to one.

 ## Conclusion
 Polynomial regression is a simple, yet effective, supervised learning technique for highly nonlinear data.
 As we've seen throughout this discussion, having a polynomial model of higher degree representing nonlinear data performs better in the testing stage than a lower degree polynomial model.
 We also saw how adding the $L2$ regularization penaly affected the overall performance of our model.
 This was a wonderful, swift introduction into polynomial regression and its utility in supervised learning.

+## Challenges and Solutions
+There were no major challenges in the programming aspect of this project.
+The main challenge in this specfic problem was the general non-existence of an analytic solution to the system of equations which would derive our weights.
+We would simply create a matrix system and find the weights directly.
+However, we needed to perform a numerical technique in order to arrive at our weights.
+Writing and implementing the algorithms were somewhat tedious, but I refered to my old scripts I've written in MatLab as reference and a guide.
+Overall, this project was fun to do.
+As a mathematician first, I try to understand the mathematical advantages and disadvantages of any numerical scheme, and gradient descent for polynomial regression with additional regularization was not foreign to me.